drakkan/sftpgo/README.md

 ### Google Cloud Storage backend

 Each user can be mapped with a Google Cloud Storage bucket or a bucket virtual folder.
 This way, the mapped bucket/virtual folder is exposed over SFTP/SCP.
-This backend is very similar to the S3 backend, and it has the same limitations.
-More information about S3 integration can be found [here](./docs/google-cloud-storage.md).
+More information about Google Cloud Storage integration can be found [here](./docs/google-cloud-storage.md).

 ### Other Storage backends